-- Step 1 In the inventory window, expand the Logical Inventory tree. - Step 2 Right-click the CFM node and choose Commands > Configure > Cisco > Continuity Check.
+- Unidirectional and do not solicit a response. - Carry the status of the port on which the MEP is configured. - Step 1 In the inventory window, expand the Logical Inventory tree. - Step 2 Right-click the CFM node and choose Commands > Configure > Cisco > Continuity Check.
 The Continuity Check dialog box opens. - Step 3 By default, the General tab is selected.
 Enter values for the following parameters.

-Input Parameter Description Maintenance Level Maintenance level number.
-The range is from $0$ to 7.
+Input Parameter Description

+Maintenance Level Maintenance level number.
+The range is from 0 to 7.
 Alternatively, you can choose any to specify all maintenance levels.

 VLANs for Cross-Check VLAN ID on which to apply the cross check.
-The VLAN ID range is from 1 to 4094.
-You can choose: • A single VLAN ID from 1 to 4094 • A range of VLAN IDs separated by a hyphen (-) • A series of VLAN IDs separated by commas (,) • any to specify all VLAN IDs Interval for CC Messages Interval, in seconds, for continuity check messages.
-The default value is 30 seconds.
+The VLAN ID range is from 1 to 4095.
+You can choose:

+A single VLAN ID from 1 to 4095

+A range of VLAN IDs separated by a hyphen (-)

+A series of VLAN IDs separated by commas (,)

+• any to specify all VLAN IDs

+Interval for CC Messages Interval, in seconds, for continuity check messages.
+The default value is 30 seconds and the range is 10 to 65535 seconds.

 Loss Threshold Level for CC Packets Loss threshold level for continuity check packets.
-The default value is 2 seconds.
+The default value is two seconds and the range is 2 to 255 seconds.

+Service 1 The service name.

+Domain 1 The domain name.